ethereum-optimism/community-hub/src/docs/users/deposit.md

   ::: tip
-  Do **not** attempt to transfer a token that isn't in the user interface unless you are sure of the Optimistic Ethereum address of the equivalent ERC-20 token.
+  Do **not** attempt to transfer a token that isn't in the user interface unless you are sure of the Optimism address of the equivalent ERC-20 token.
   :::

 * [Third-party bridges](https://www.optimism.io/apps/bridges).
 Those bridges are